MercersKitchen/Library-Lending-Program/README.md

 ---

-# Installing CS6 Workarounds
+# Installing CS6 for Classroom Specific Notes, steps that work
-- Download the creative suit from the Adobe Website
+- Download the creative suit from the Adobe Website OR
-- If installing Program and seems to loop infinitely, install program then continue with CS6 install
-  - I.e. C++ 2005 Redistribution Package 2005 from  Microsoft x86 & x64 copies
-- Testing if specific computers have install issues compared to other computers
+- Use Installation CDs
+- Use License
+- Skip Sign In with Adobe ID
-- Install Preimere, Audition, and PHotoshop separately
+- Install Premiere, Audition, and Photoshop separately
+- User must complete installation with Adobe ID

 ---